 In January 2019, Hilton Honours – the hotel chain’s rewards scheme – was targeted by hackers in what would become the largest personal data breach in history.
 Attackers were not able to access the targeted loyalty points, but passport details and travel information.

-The hotelier later confirmed that of the 500 million guests whose personally identifiable information (PII) was initially believed to be at risk, the data of just five million guests was found to be unencrypted and exposed.
+The hotelier later confirmed that of the 500 million guests whose personally identifiable information (PII) was initially believed to be at risk, the data of just five million guests were found to be unencrypted and exposed.
 A small solace.

 Dunkin Donuts’ DD Perks was also targeted for customer loyalty points.
 Hackers gained access to the accounts using compromised credentials that are readily available in data dumps throughout the web.